-Every score a Juma audit produces comes from the rubric on this page — six weighted dimensions, every sub-check documented, every weight versioned.
+Every score a Juma audit produces comes from the rubric on this page — ten weighted dimensions, every sub-check documented, every weight versioned.
 Other GEO tools hide their methodology.
 We publish ours.

-Each of the six dimensions produces a 0–100 sub-score.
+Each dimension produces a 0–100 sub-score.
 The overall score is a weighted average, rounded to the nearest integer.

 Dimension